|Lat/Lon:||45.97412°N / 6.87310°E|

-Short but aesthetic and pleasant route on the elegant pilier on the left edge of the spire.
+Short but aesthetic and pleasant route on the fine pilier on the left edge of the spire.
 The climb is airy and varied on good quality gneiss.
 The protections in place may be integrate with cams.

-From the upper station of the Index chair-lift, take towards North the almost flat path towards the Col des Crochues which after a small lake starts to skirt the South wall of the Aiguillette de la Floria.
+Walking approach From the upper station of the Index chair-lift, take towards North the almost flat path towards the Col des Crochues which after a small lake starts to skirt the South wall of the Aiguillette de la Floria.
 Once you reach the left ridge of the tower, where it runs the Arete Rouge, leave the main path and climb up a steep slope of stones getting in a few minutes the base of the ridge.
 Starting point under a vertical wall (stretched string in a hole).

 L1 - Climb two short walls in succession, a spur and a slab to the belay, long pitch.
 4c, 45m